-The module provides one USB interface which complies with USB 3.1 Gen 1 and USB 2.0 specifications and supports USB OTG, USB Type-C interface and Micro USB interface.
+The module provides one USB interface which complies with USB 3.1 Gen 1 and USB 2.0 specifications and supports USB OTG.
+It supports USB Type-C interface and Micro USB interface.
 It also supports SuperSpeed mode (5 Gbps) for USB 3.1 Gen 1, high-speed (480 Mbps) and full-speed (12 Mbps) modes for USB 2.0.
-The USB interface is used for AT command transmission, data transmission, GNSS NMEA sentence output, software debugging, firmware upgrade and voice over USB.
+The USB interface is used for AT command transmission, data communication with external AP, data transmission, GNSS NMEA sentence output, software debugging, firmware upgrade and voice over USB.